peterchencc/peterchen.cc/content/me.md

 ### First Job & Turning Point

-After my computer science degree and finished my one-year military duty, I've been using PHP on my first job in a corporate company.
+After my computer science degree and finishing my one-year military duty, I've been using PHP on my first job in a corporate company.
 It’s a digital media publisher that focused on technology news, product reviews, interior design, and traveling.

 While working on real programming stuff, I found out that web development is really what I want.
 And how we can building on the internet is really cool!
 I want to build and involve amazing products that peoples use.